alexzhang-psu/WRF-Chem/README.md

 # WRF-Chem
 A customized version of WRF-Chem to simulate reactive nitrogen compounds.
-Chemical scheme is based CBMZ_MOSAIC.
+Chemical scheme is based on CBMZ_MOSAIC.

 References:
 1. Zhang, L., Wang, T., Zhang, Q., et al., (2016).
 Potential sources of nitrous acid (HONO) and their impacts on ozone: A WRF-Chem study in a polluted subtropical region.
 Journal of Geophysical Research: Atmospheres, 121: 3645-3662. https://doi.org/10.1002/2015JD024468